 The Council's security measures include encrypting personal data and equipment, system access controls and training in data protection for all staff.
 The Council has internal policies in place to ensure data that it processes is not lost, accidently destroyed, misused, or disclosed.
 Furthermore, data is not accessed by employees except in the performance of their duties.

-Where another company or organisation processes personal information on behalf of the Council, they will only process information in line with the Council's instructions and are obliged to provide security assurances to the Council.
+Where another company or organisation processes personal information on behalf of the Council, they will only process information in line with the Council's instructions.
+They are obliged to provide security assurances to the Council.

 How long will we keep data